Updated January 2017

 Display Output Using RCA

-A third option for displaying output on the Raspberry Pi exists – the RCA connector.
+On the original A and B Raspberry Pis, through to the Model B+ (2014), a third option for displaying output exists — the RCA connector.
 This is found on the opposite side of the device to the HDMI port, just next to the audio port.

-Using a standard RCA cable you can connect your Raspberry Pi to any compatible TV or monitor (the vast majority of those produced in the last 25 years), although note that as soon as an HDMI cable is connected the Pi will switch to that output.
+Using a standard RCA composite cable you can connect your Raspberry Pi to any compatible TV (if it doesn’t have HDMI, it almost certainly has a yellow RCA or a SCART socket), and enjoy video output.
+Note that as soon as an HDMI cable is connected the Pi will switch to that output.
+RCA can also be switched to SCART with a suitable adaptor, useful if your display has neither RCA, VGA or HDMI connectors.

 Depending on your screen resolution, you may need to alter the way in which the Raspberry Pi displays windows.
 This will affect you if the monitor has a low resolution, but by changing the overscan settings in config.txt you can configure the video output to suit your monitor.